nikosath/simplebank-java-learning-project/README.md

 ## User Interface

 In v1 through v4, the application runs on the command line and uses a simple menu-driven interface.
 In v5, you will add a browser-based UI on top of the existing business logic and storage layers.
+The CLI should remain available, and both the GUI and CLI must be active after the app starts.

 ### Main Menu